 The editing methods described above only work on

-s that contain sampled data.
+Snds that contain sampled data.
 The

 isEditable method is provided to

-quickly determine whether a Snd
+quickly determine whether a Snd object can be

 edited.
 The method returns YES if the object can be edited, NO if it